abpio/abp-commercial-docs/en/migration-guides/migrating-to-yarp.md

 ## YARP Migration Steps

-You should apply the following steps to upgrade your API Gateway from Ocelot to YARP:
+You should update various files in different projects to upgrade your the API Gateway from Ocelot to YARP.
+All of the required changes are listed below in different sections, please apply the following steps to upgrade from Ocelot to YARP.

-### Shared.Hosting.Gateways
+> Alternatively, you can create a Microservice Startup Template and compare your changes with the microservice template.
+It's recommended approach to ensure all the required changes have been done.

+### Shared Hosting Gateways Project

-* Remove the Ocelot packages and add `YARP` packages:
+* Remove the Ocelot packages and add `YARP` packages as follows:

 ```diff
     <ItemGroup>